Rebecca Kuku in Port Moresby and Jack Snape

 Robert Laa, a 26-year-old construction worker from Central, believes the country has waited long enough.
 “Every year, we Papua New Guineans live for NRL, we’ve been supporting teams in Australia and it’s time we have our own team to support,” the Brisbane Broncos fan said.

-Prime minister Anthony Albanese told ABC Radio on Wednesday negotiations with the Australian Rugby League Commission (ARLC) are at an advanced stage.
+The prime minister, Anthony Albanese, told ABC Radio on Wednesday negotiations with the Australian Rugby League Commission (ARLC) are at an advanced stage.
 “We’re just working through, still, the final details,” he said.

 A formal announcement is expected as early as next month.
-The Prime Minister’s men’s and women’s side plays PNG’s national teams in Port Moresby on 13 October.
+The Prime Minister’s XIII men’s and women’s sides play PNG’s national teams in Port Moresby on 13 October.

 PNG is famously the only country in the world where rugby league is the national sport, and locals estimate 80% of the country follows the NRL.